-Within the educational or work environment, sexual harassment is prohibited between any of the following: students; employees and students; non-employees and students; employees and non-employees.
+Within the educational or work environment, sexual harassment is prohibited between any of the following: students; employees and students; non-employees and students; employees; employees and non-employees.

 Actionable sexual harassment is generally established when an individual is exposed to a pattern of objectionable behaviors or when a single, serious act is committed.
-What is, or is not, sexual harassment will depend upon all of the surrounding circumstances.
-Depending upon such circumstances, examples of sexual harassment include, but are not are not limited to: unwelcome touching; crude jokes or pictures; discussions of sexual experiences; pressure for sexual activity; intimidation by words, actions, insults, or name calling; teasing related to sexual characteristics and spreading rumors related to a person's alleged sexual activities.
+What is, or is not, sexual harassment will depend upon all of the surrounding circumstance and may occur regardless of the sex(es) of the individuals involved.
+Depending upon such circumstances, examples of sexual harassment include, but are not are not limited to: